freshcom/freshcom-api-reference/content/topics.md

 }
 ```

+## Includes

 ## Internalization

 Freshcom API provides full support for internalization (i18n).
 Resources that support i18n can have their attributes in unlimited number of languages.
+Attributes that can be localized is marked with _(localizable)_ in the resource's attributes table.
 To request or update a resource under a specific locale just set the `locale` query parameters.
+If your also request contain the `include` query parameter for loading related resources then the related resources will also be returned in the requested locale.

 The response from most of the API endpoint will also contain a `meta` object which will have a `locale` key containing the locale of the response.
 This information can be useful for caching so that client can know which language the response is in.